Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * ***Artifact on a Planet***
 Whoever controls the planet controls the Artifact.
 * ***Artifact in Space***
-A player takes control of an Artifact in space when she is the only one having ships in its System at the end of an action.
+A player takes control of an Artifact in space if, at the end of an action, she has ships in its System.
 She retains control of it even if she stops having ships in the System, until another player takes control of it.

 When a player takes control of a facedown Artifacts, she flips it.
 The Artifact will stay in this state for the rest of the game.